satyavirsingh/calculator/README.md

-# calculator Assignemnt to implement in Goofle app Engine
+# calculator Assignemnt to implement in Google app Engine